How Xylitol Helps to Balance the Oral Microbiome - Wellnesse

 What is the Oral Microbiome?

-The oral microbiome is the ecosystem of bacteria, fungi, and other microorganisms residing in our mouths and is crucial to human health.
-It creates a balance between our bodies and the world, keeping us healthy.
-It is continuously studied with a promising future, showing more and more effects related to both oral and systemic diseases.
+The oral microbiome is the ecosystem of oral bacteria, fungi, and other microorganisms crucial to strong oral health.
+This delicate ecosystem balances our bodies with the world, keeping us healthy.
+Continued research proves more and more the undeniable connection between the mouth and the body as well as between oral health and systemic diseases.

 What is Xylitol?

-Xylitol is a polyalcohol, or sugar alcohol (polyol), found in many fruits and veggies, often extracted from corn and birchwood.
+Xylitol is a polyalcohol, or sugar alcohol (polyol), found in many fruits and vegetables and often extracted from corn and birchwood.
 It is sweet but contains far fewer calories than sugar and has nearly the opposite effect when interacting with our dental health.
-It does not impact blood sugar levels the way sugar does and is considered a low-digestible carbohydrate (meaning it takes its time breaking down).
+It does not spike blood sugar levels the way sugar does and is considered a low-digestible carbohydrate (meaning it takes its time to break down).

-As a side note: it is not something you want your dog to consume (if you brush your dog’s teeth).
-When humans ingest it or chew xylitol gum, it does not stimulate insulin release.
-But for a dog, xylitol releases a dangerous amount of insulin.
-That severely lowers your dog's blood sugar, and even a little bit could be fatal.
+As a side note: Xylitol is not an ingredient you want your dog to consume (if you brush your dog's teeth).
+When humans ingest xylitol or chew xylitol gum, it does not stimulate insulin release.
+But when a dog consumes xylitol, it causes their bodies to release a dangerous amount of insulin.
+The sudden spike in insulin can severely lower the dog's blood sugar, meaning even a small amount could be fatal.

-Even with skin health benefits, we need to remember that it kills bacteria and does not break down the same as sugar.
-The substance travels deep into our bodies before it is fully processed.
-It also means a few things for the bacteria in our bodies.
+It's also important to remember that xylitol kills bacteria and, as a sweetener, breaks down differently than sugar (which is a good thing!)
+The substance travels deep into our bodies before it is fully processed, which can mean a few things for the bacteria in our bodies.

-Xylitol could also keep the body healthy in cases of overgrown candida.
+Xylitol can also keep the body healthy in cases of overgrown candida.
 Excess candida leads to a host of issues (such as a fungal invasion of the bones, heart, brain, and blood).
-Xylitol can help kill the excess yeast to keep it from hurting our bodies.
+Xylitol can help kill the excess yeast, preventing it from harming the body.
 It is the reason xylitol frequently pops up in anti-candida recipes.
-Xylitol cuts down on the bacteria overgrowth in biofilms in the oral cavity as well, helping to combat gum disease.
+Xylitol also cuts down on the bacteria overgrowth in biofilms in the oral cavity, helping to combat gum disease.

 How Xylitol Effects our Teeth

-The main benefits of xylitol studied have more to do with dental hygiene
+The most researched benefits of xylitol are related to dental hygiene.

-Plaque bacteria do not metabolize xylitol, making it an effective agent against any build-up and other oral bacteria.
-Sugar and other sugar alcohols contribute to a less alkaline environment in the mouth.
-That allows acidic conditions to increase and bad bacteria (plaque bacteria) to grow.
-Issues like tooth decay and demineralization will occur more often, replacing healthy teeth with cavity-riddled ones.
+Plaque bacteria cannot metabolize xylitol, making it an effective agent against harmful buildup and other oral bacteria.
+Sugar and other sugar alcohols contribute to a less alkaline environment in the mouth, allowing acidic conditions to increase and bad bacteria (like plaque) to grow.
+In this environment, issues like tooth decay and demineralization will occur more often, replacing healthy teeth with cavity-riddled ones.

 Xylitol, on the other hand, does not undergo fermentation.
 It decreases these acidic conditions and does not feed the harmful bacteria growing in them.
-With a lack of food, it eliminates those bacteria and reduces their incidence.
+Instead, it eliminates those bacteria and reduces their incidence.
 It also helps wash out harmful bacteria by stimulating salivary flow.

 How Saliva Helps the Mouth

-Saliva can reduce the risk of dental caries (cavities).
-As saliva production is stimulated, it becomes a natural mouthwash eliminating bacteria and other troublemakers.
-It comes with a few more positive effects as well, including remineralizing.
+This may come as a surprise, but healthy saliva can reduce the risk of dental caries (cavities).
+As saliva is stimulated, it becomes a natural mouthwash, eliminating bacteria and other havoc-wreaking organisms.
+It comes with a few more positive effects as well, including remineralization.

-Since xylitol stimulates saliva production, it’s an excellent tool for cleaning out plaque and strengthening teeth.
-When paired with other ingredients, such as hydroxyapatite (a remineralizing agent we use in our toothpaste), xylitol’s effects are greatly enhanced.
+Since xylitol stimulates saliva production, it's an excellent tool for clearing out plaque and strengthening teeth.
+When paired with other ingredients, such as hydroxyapatite (a remineralizing agent we use in our bestselling toothpaste), xylitol's effects are greatly enhanced.

-While other substances can increase saliva production, they don’t offer the same reduced risk for dental cavities or effectiveness against harmful bacteria in the mouth.
-Although it has been controversial as a sweetener for consumption, xylitol is a beneficial dental hygiene tool we think worth using to help strengthen tooth enamel and aid our immune systems.
+While other substances can increase saliva production, they don't offer the same reduced risk for dental cavities or effectiveness against harmful bacteria in the mouth.
+Although it has been somewhat controversial as a sweetener, xylitol is a beneficial dental hygiene tool worth using to help strengthen tooth enamel and aid our immune systems.

-Most xylitol comes from genetically modified corn, but this does not meet our high standards of sourcing.
-At Wellnesse, we only use the cleanest, natural ingredients, and the xylitol in our Whitening Toothpaste is from birchwood.
-It synergistically works with the other ingredients (like hydroxyapatite and green tea) to eliminate harmful bacteria, increase saliva production, and strengthen our teeth.
+Most xylitol comes from genetically modified corn, which does not meet our stringent sourcing standards.
+At Wellnesse, we only use the cleanest, most natural ingredients, which is why the xylitol in our Whitening Toothpaste is sourced from birchwood.
+It synergistically works with other ingredients (like hydroxyapatite and green tea) to eliminate harmful bacteria, increase saliva production, and strengthen teeth.

 Xylitol and the other ingredients in our toothpaste directly impact our oral health, keeping our microbiome balanced and healthy.

-With every brush, you are strengthening your teeth and the ecosystem protecting them.
+With every brush, you strengthen your teeth and the ecosystem protecting them.

 Resources